Related articles

 Rails::Command.invoke command, ARGV

-Rails will require rails/command then run Rails::Command.invoke command, ARGV which will end up calling Rails::Command::ServerCommand.perform.
+Rails is going to ask rails/command then launch Rails: :command.invoke command, ARGV Who will end up calling Rails: :Command: :serverCommand.perform.
 Take a look at its code:

 def perform